ViniciuzzzzzYk/universalVInix/README.md

     local shortestDistance = math.huge
     local mousePos = UserInputService:GetMouseLocation()
     for _, player in pairs(Players:GetPlayers()) do
+        if player ~= LocalPlayer then
+            local success, err = pcall(function()
+                -- Fix team detection: check if player.Team is not equal to LocalPlayer.Team if player.Team and LocalPlayer.Team and player.Team ~= LocalPlayer.Team then
-        if player ~= LocalPlayer and player.Team ~= LocalPlayer.Team and player.Character and player.Character:FindFirstChild("HumanoidRootPart") and player.Character:FindFirstChild("Humanoid") and player.Character.Humanoid.Health > 0 then
+                    if player.Character and player.Character:FindFirstChild("HumanoidRootPart") and player.Character:FindFirstChild("Humanoid") and player.Character.Humanoid.Health > 0 then
                         local rootPart = player.Character.HumanoidRootPart
                         local screenPos, onScreen = Camera:WorldToViewportPoint(rootPart.Position)
                         if onScreen then
                             local dist = (Vector2.new(screenPos.X, screenPos.Y) - Vector2.new(mousePos.X, mousePos.Y)).Magnitude
                             if dist < shortestDistance then
                                 shortestDistance = dist
                                 nearestPlayer = player
                             end
+                        end
+                    end
+                end
+            end)
+            if not success then
+                game.StarterGui:SetCore("SendNotification", {
+                    Title = "Vex Hub Error";
+                    Text = "Error in getNearestEnemy: "..tostring(err);
+                    Duration = 5;
+                })
             end
         end
     end